Muzietto/es6-lambda-calculus/README.md

   the big gain is that nobody mentions itself inside its own body anymore; you can see in the definition of `ADD2` that the recursion is created implicitly by the self application of argument `f` and __not__ by an explicit invocation

-  **unfortunately, this bit cannot be verified in ES6**, because the eager execution tries to calculate both branches of the `COND`, which leads us to a stack overflow even if we know that only one of them should be evalued at a time
+  **unfortunately, this truly interesting bit cannot be verified in ES6**, because its eager interpreter tries to calculate both branches of the `COND` at all times, causing a stack overflow even if we know that only one of them should be evalued at a time

-  the codebase shows a little cheat that makes use of the real JavaScript `if then else` (which evaluates the FALSE branch only when needed) to create a recursive addition helper that performs some crude and simple calculations
+  the codebase shows a little cheat that makes use of the real JavaScript `if then else` (which evaluates the `FALSE` branch only when needed) to create a recursive addition helper that performs some crude and simple calculations

 ### multiplication